Programme overview

 See important dates for the academic year, including orientation, enrolment, study breaks, exams, and graduation.

 A specialisation is a programme of related courses normally comprising more than 50 percent of a qualification, and the specialisation will show on your academic transcript.
-There are five specialisations on offer within the Master of Health Practice:
+There are two specialisations on offer within the Master of Health Practice:

 Where could this programme take you?